LTU-Actor/Core/README.md

   - The reload arrow will re-sync the browser to the route server incase another browser has made a change, or the system has been re-loaded.
   - The dropdown menu will show all files in the configured `routes/` folder.
-    Selecting one will load and begin running that rout, destroying and non-saved changes to the current route.
-Selecting a new route will also trigger the software-estop.
+    Selecting one will load and begin running that route, destroying any non-saved changes to the current route.
+Selecting a new route will also trigger a software estop.
-  - The save button will send any changes to the textbox to the route server, save them to the file, apply the changes, begin running the route, and trigger the software estop.
+  - The save button will send any changes to the textbox to the route server, save them to the file, apply the changes, begin running the route, and trigger a software estop.
   - The load button will reload the route from the file selected in the dropdown menu.
 Any changes in memory will be destroyed.
-The file contents will be sent back to the browser, the origional route will begin running, and the software estop is triggered.
+The file contents will be sent back to the browser, the origional route will begin running, and a software estop is triggered.
   - The apply button will send the contents of the browser to the route server, and run them **without** saving them to disk.
-The software estop will be triggered.
+A software estop will be triggered.
-  - The estop button will trigger the software estop.
+  - The estop button will trigger a software estop.
-  - The resume button is the only way to clear the software estop, and allow a non-zero command to be sent to the dbw system.
+  - The resume button is the only way to clear a software estop, and allow a non-zero command to be sent to the drive-by-wire system.

 ## Example course